jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ## Part 3 — Returns and payment of tax

 ### 15 Taxable periods
-(1) A registered person's taxable period must be one of the following:
+(1) A registered person's taxable period must be one of the following or a period described in section 15E(2) that is equivalent to one of the following:
   (a) a 6-month period, if subsection (2) applies:
   (b) a 2-month period:
   (c) a 1-month period, if subsection (3) or (4) applies.